quantified-uncertainty/squiggle-stories/README.md

     - [x] Did a quickfix with countNumberOfLines instead
     - [ ] Could make the fix better by calculating numCols from window properties.
 - [ ] wrap mean(mixture(d)) into its own function, called something like numberOrDistributionIntoDistribution.

-- [ ] Debug marginal returns function
-- [ ] Build alternative optimization function.
-Maybe iterate though all possible choices.
-- [ ] Add disclaimer about consumer choices being a limited but fruitful frame.
-- [ ] Add something so that consumption adds up to ~3k?
+### Technology-stack wise

+- [ ] Push for a new release of Squiggle to be pushed to npm
+- [ ] Adopt the new Squiggle release, which should be a bit more nifty.

 ## Built with